 Tom’s work encompasses a wide variety of engineering and physics fields, including: medical devices, industrial tools, aerospace engineering, electromechanical controls, domestic appliances, electronic displays, fuel cells and software.

 Qualifications and Memberships

-- Postgraduate Certificate in Intellectual Property Law, Brunel University, 2015
+- Post-Graduate Certificate in Intellectual Property Law, 2015 (Brunel University)

-MPhys (First Class) Physics, Durham University, 2014
+M. Phys (Hons), Physics, Durham University, 2014